hyperaudio/blog/transcript-repn.md

 - Discoverablity - as long as you create your transcript statically on the server search engines will find it when crawling your page, making your audio or video more discoverable.

 - Shareability - transcripts make it as easy to share the spoken word as it is the written word.

+It's 2013 - I'm driving up from Providence, Rhode Island with Dan Schultz to the MIT Media Conference in Cambridge, Massachusetts.
+Hyperaud.io has been funded by the Knight Foundation and we're starting to think seriously about what we're going to build.
+As usual we talk about how we're going to represent the data.
+We've been creating Hyperaudio-like applications for a couple of years now, working with media organisations as diverse as SoundCloud, Al Jazeera, WNYC and Danish Radio.
+We've come around to representing Interactive Transcripts as HTML and have dubbed them Hypertranscripts.